Book a Visit

 Hershey Area: Close to Everything

-Finding Veterinary Care in Lancaster County
+Finding Veterinary Care

-How to Choose a Vet
+How to Choose

-• Schedule meet-and-greets with vets before committing
+• Schedule meet and greets with vets before committing

 • Ask neighbors and local pet owners for recommendations

-• Verify they accept new clients, some popular practices have waitlists
+• Verify they accept new clients some popular practices have waitlists

-• Ask about after-hours emergency protocols
+• Ask about after hours emergency protocols

-Transfer Your Pet's Records
+Transfer Your Pet's Medical Records

-Emergency Vet Clinics in Lancaster County
+Emergency Vets in Lancaster County

-Dog Licensing in Pennsylvania
+Pennsylvania Dog Licensing

 • Penalty for no license: Fines can reach $300 per unlicensed dog

-Rabies Vaccination Requirement
+Rabies Vaccination

-Best Dog Parks and Walking Trails
+Dog Parks and Walking Trails

 Popular spots to start:

-• Long's Park, Lancaster
+• Long's Park Lancaster

-• Lancaster County Central Park, Lancaster
+• Lancaster County Central Park Lancaster

-• Chickies Rock County Park, Columbia/Marietta
+• Chickies Rock County Park Columbia/Marietta

 • Northwest Lancaster County River Trail